keephq/keep/README.md

 ### 👨🏻‍💻 Auto Completion

-Keep's CLI supports shell auto-completion, which can make your life a lot more easier 😌
+<h4>Keep's CLI supports shell auto-completion, which can make your life a lot more easier 😌</h4>

 If you're using zsh, add this to `~/.zshrc`
 ```shell